drewlakee/DiscoJx/README.md

 That client library provides simple access to Discogs API on Java with asynchronous processing that build on Completable Futures.

+Watch out releases to see some implemented API versions and features.

 ## Quick Start

 ```java